Pluripolar graphs are holomorphic: Introduction

 \section{Introduction}

-A real-valued function $\varphi$ defined on a domain $U \subset {\mathbb C}^n$ is called {\em plurisubharmonic} in $U$ if $\varphi$ is upper semicontinuous and its restriction to the components of the intersection of a complex line with $U$ is subharmonic.
+A function $\varphi$ defined on a domain $U \subset {\mathbb C}^n$ with values in $[-\infty,+\infty)$ is called {\em plurisubharmonic} in $U$ if $\varphi$ is upper semicontinuous and its restriction to the components of the intersection of a complex line with $U$ is subharmonic.

 A set $E \subset {\mathbb C}^n$ is called {\em pluripolar} if there is a neighbourhood $U$ of $E$ and a plurisubharmonic function $\varphi$ on $U$ such that $E \subset \{\varphi=-\infty\}$.
-By a result of B. Josefson [J], the function $\varphi$ in this definition can be chosen to be plurisubharmonic in the whole of ${\mathbb C}^n$ (i.e. $U={\mathbb C}^n$).
+By a result of B. Josefson [J], the function $\varphi$ in this definition can be chosen to be plurisubharmonic in the whole of $\,{\mathbb C}^n$ (i.e. $U={\mathbb C}^n$).